ark-sys/scalehub/README.md

 :point_up: You may want to run one of the applications with a different image.
 For that, you can modify **vars/main.yaml** file located in the role folder of the application.

 A nginx server is started in the scalehub container.
-It's purpose is reverse-proxy requests from localhost to the cluster.
+Its purpose is to reverse-proxy requests from localhost to the cluster.
 The nginx server is configured to proxy requests to the following services:

 - **grafana** : http://localhost/grafana
 - **flink** : http://localhost/flink/